1 brief reflection on true theology

 My brief reflection on true theology

-My reflection on this is this, that as theologians, it is our responsibility to be able to make sense of the experiences that the normal day Christians experience, whether it is the descriptive or prescriptive.
+My reflection on this is this, that as theologians, it is our responsibility to be able to make sense of the experiences that the normal day Christians experience, whether it is descriptive or prescriptive.
 It is not so much that experience must determine where your theology heads towards.
 It is more on your theology must be able to account for the experience.
 Whether God meant the experience to be normative or normal, it must take them into account.
 As Simon Chan said, it is only when theologians are able to find the words to articulate the experience of the laity that true theology has occurred.

 This is an enormous task for both the laity and the theologians.
 For the latter, this means that they need to realise that theology is not just a thought exercise.
 It must also be tested out in real life.
 To me, theology has no such separation as theory and practice.
-All theologies must have logical implications on our Christian living.
+All theologies must have logical implications for our Christian living.
 It may sound abstract but theologians draw out these implications.

 For the laity, on the other hand, this means that they must accept that their experience may not be the prescriptive experience that the Scripture describes.
 They need to be willing to adjust along the way to align their lives according to the Scripture.
 This is true theology at its deepest application.